Oswald Peraza Preview, Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the second-ranked team ERA among all MLB pitching staffs (3.78).
+- The Blue Jays have the top team ERA across all MLB pitching staffs (3.77).

+- Blue Jays pitchers combine to surrender 191 total home runs at a rate of 1.2 per game (to rank 17th in the league).

 © 2023 Data Skrive.
 All rights reserved.